APogue/APogue.github.io/_posts/posts/2024-09-23-A-Case-for-Changes-to-Title-VI.md

 - When largely left up to the recipient, they've proven ill-equipped

 	- How is UCLA handling last April?

+	- UCLA is not holding themselves accountable

+		- The house committee was weak and useless and Block gave vague promises of change

+		- Nothing UCLA is doing to hold themselves accountable looks like what other schools going through resolution agreements are doing

 - History of incidents not being resolved in a timely manner (behind)